 In 2013 Google introduced the Hummingbird algorithm and semantic analysis.

-This algorithm allows Google to recognize that certain keywords cluster together in predictable patterns.
+This algorithm allows the search engine to recognize that certain keywords cluster together in predictable patterns.

 It’s difficult for a single piece of content to cover a topic definitively.